A38 Saltash Tunnel technology upgrade

 The feedback we’ve gathered is helping to shape how we deliver this complex and extensive programme of work, while minimising the impact on the local community and everyone who uses the tunnel.

-We’ll be completing our work in phases using a mix of lane and full closures – these will be communicated well in advance.
+We’ll be completing our work in phases using a mix of lane and full closures, starting at the end of November with weeknight closures of the tunnel.
+These will continue until the work is finished.

 Project information